Joshuaroger/Age-and-Gender-Dectectionj/README.md

-# Age-and-Gender-Dectection
+# Age-and-Gender-Detection

-Age and gender Dectection using pre-trained caffe models
+Age and gender Detection using pre-trained caffe models